assimp/assimp-mdb/README.md

+# The Assimp-Model-Database
+The Asset-IMporter-Lib model database - a collection of free models.

-# assimp-mdb
+# How to contribute
-The Asset-Importer-Lib for free models
+- ToDo